Table of Contents

-As soon as your period starts you need to consider the use of other forms of birth control that are safe while breastfeeding.
-That's of course if you don't want to fall pregnant right away again.
+As soon as your period starts, it would help if you considered using other safe birth control options while breastfeeding.
+That's, of course, if you don't want to get pregnant again immediately.

 Nonhormonal barrier methods are the best options when you would like to continue to breastfeed.
 These methods include diaphragms, condoms, and spermicides.
 An IUD device is also deemed safe while breastfeeding.

-If you would like to use hormonal birth control, you should avoid Progestin-only options, as these may reduce your milk supply.
+If you want to use hormonal birth control, you should avoid Progestin-only options, as these may reduce your milk supply.

-Natural family planning is an option for those who don't mind keeping a track on their cervical mucus, body temperature, and other factors.
+Natural family planning is an option for those who don't mind keeping track of their cervical mucus, body temperature, and other factors.

 Some women may want their menstrual cycles to return for various reasons, such as tracking their fertility or planning for another pregnancy.